 At the mobile version of restaurant l’Entrecôte et les Dames (at Van Baerlestraat) you can try their entrecote steak.
 The hip Amsterdam burger bar The Butcher has burgers.
 Sweet teeth must try a miniature tart from Dutch-French Petit gâteau.

 For a quiet coffee, hop into the café of Belcampo.
 Belcampo is part of the Amsterdam public library, so there is enough food for thought.
-Plug in your laptop and write some mails while you sip your affordable coffee.
+Plugin your laptop and write some emails while you sip your affordable coffee.

 Find the Kanarie Club at the Bellamy Square (or walk through the Food Court).
 There is an international feel to this light bar.
 In summer, there is a big sunny terrace outside and even a swimming pool upstairs!